 Well received by players, not so much by opponents: The Minigun ability of the Pea Soldier.
 Source: Spielpunkt

-Plants vs. Zombies - Battle for Neighborville for Nintendo Switch is anything but a loveless port.
-PopCap Games has largely retained the basic concept - it rather seems as if one were limited solely by technical factors.
-In any case, that doesn't detract from the fun factor of the shooter: the shooter is one of the examples that graphics alone aren't everything that counts in a game.
+Plants vs. Zombies – Battle for Neighborville for Nintendo Switch is anything but a loveless port.
+PopCap Games has largely retained the basic concept - it seems as if they were limited solely by technical factors.
+In any case, this doesn't affect the fun factor of the shooter: the shooter is one of the examples that graphics alone are not everything that counts in a game.

 Infobox